 Aniline is very high-quality leather that has a natural, pigment free surface and contains no protective treatment.
 As a result, aniline is extremely vulnerable to stains.
 Even water can cause damage to aniline leather, making its cleaning process difficult.
 That is why it is best to regularly apply Leather Honey – which is water repellent — to prevent stains from happening in the first place.
 The thorough conditioning process also protects the delicate and valuable leather from cracks and scratches.

-Leather Honey takes to semi-aniline leather beautifully.
+Leather Honey leather cleaner takes to semi-aniline leather beautifully.
 Within minutes of a Leather Honey application, the product seeps in, fully absorbs and creates a beautiful shine, completely refreshing the look of the leather.

 Pigmented and semi-aniline leather are generally the leaders in the retail leather industry because they are so easy to maintain and in most cases, more affordable.
 However, certain people often prefer aniline leather for its higher quality and natural look or feel.
 It is a matter of personal preference.